MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-2-displayname.md

 ---
-description: A friendly name that can be displayed to users.
+description: A friendly name that can be displayed to users (Windows 8, child of Protocol).
 Search.Product: eADQiWindows 10XVcnh
 title: DisplayName (Windows 8 package schema, child of Protocol) ms.assetid: f6f39a3e-0ec1-4590-a582-19360397dbc9